Jason E. Wright

 Resolution Lawyer

-The firm prepares every case to win at trial and be upheld on appeal, but also utilizes alternate forums when available to obtain the most optimal result at least expense to a client.
+The firm prepares every case to win at trial and be upheld on appeal, but also utilizes other forums when available to obtain the most optimal result at the least expense to a client.
 Jason E. Wright has experience with all forms of alternative dispute resolution, including negotiation, mediation, settlement, and arbitration.
-He has prosecuted and defended claims before the American Arbitration Association (AAA) as well as specialized maritime and consumer organizations, making the firm well-attuned to the unique strategies and approaches needed for success in any forum.
+He has prosecuted and defended claims before the American Arbitration Association (AAA) and other specialized maritime and consumer arbitration forums, making the firm well-attuned to the unique strategies and approaches needed for success in alternative venues.

 Professionals doing mediation in judge's quarters